louis-pvs/plaincraft/playbook/patterns/inline-edit-label.md

 - Single-file drop-in, no deps beyond React
 - Accessibility-first: keyboard, focus, and ARIA support
 - Safe rollout: caller controls network and validation

+## Pilot Rationale (Lane B)

+This pattern was selected as the first registry-driven docs pilot because it is a self-contained UI unit with full asset coverage already in place: implementation source, a rich Storybook suite (success, error, empty, interaction, cancel, retry flows), and a Playbook entry that stays lightweight.
+Risk is low: no external dependencies, a narrow surface area, and clear keyboard/ARIA behaviors make correctness easy to validate.
+It provides measurable signals for the governance experiment—storybook render time, build inclusion cost, and doc gate pass/fail—without conflating with complex data flows.
+The recent headless refactor gives us a clean separation of controller logic and view layer, ideal for demonstrating projection integrity (do not hand-edit generated docs) while letting teams explore alternative presentations safely.
+Its small footprint means any CI performance regression beyond the +90s tripwire is almost certainly systemic (registry/gates) rather than domain noise.
+Success here establishes the handoff rhythm (ADR → Lane A assets → Lane B narrative → Lane C enforcement) and produces a repeatable template for subsequent patterns.

 ## Architecture